relaypro-open/legion/README.md

 That's it!
 You can go as deep as you want with the indexes, and Legion should hold up!

-# Using legion components

-You can certainly use various components of Legion in your own projects.
-Here's a quick description of what a few key players do, but you may have just as much luck browsing the source and looking at the comments / Javadocs.

-* `LegionRecord` - A glorified hash map that's the basis of everything Legion does.
-Links data keys to the values they're associated with.
-* `LegionInputFormat` - Reads input data and produces `NullWritable` keys and `LegionRecord` values.
-* `CombineLegionInputFormat` - `CombineFileInputFormat` equivalent for `LegionInputFormat`.
-* `LegionRecordReader` - `RecordReader` for `LegionInputFormat`.
-* `LegionObjective` - Object representing a Legion Objective (see above).
-Contains `OutputTable`s and `OutputColumn`s.

 # Future development

 We've got all kinds of ideas for feature additions and improvements for Legion.
 These include:

-* Replace bad field data with null or a default value, rather than rejecting the whole record
+* Additional `ColumnTransformer`s for things like converting numeric types.
-* Check data against a provided list of valid values, rather than a regex
+* Additional `ColumnChecker`s for things like checking a value against a list of acceptable values.
-* Support data type conversion (e.g., scientific notation to standard float)
-* Allow CSV input files to be splittable (in the Hadoop sense of the word)
+* Allow CSV input files to be splittable (in the Hadoop sense of the word).
 * Support URL query string input data
 * Etc.